This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 ∇ Bicyclists and Vespas are zipping along the road, and here and there, a mule cart loaded with fruits and vegetables as well, so be on the lookout for these smaller, less visible modes of transportation.

-I think that whichever town you first call home on this medieval coastline is probably the place you fall in love with and want to return to.
-My favorite place is Amalfi itself.
+I think that whichever town you first call home on this medieval Italian coastline is probably the place you fall in love with and where you want to return to again and again.
+My favorite Amalfi Coast town is Amalfi itself.

-The Amalfi Coast is also known for its lemons.
+It doesn’t take much time in Amalfi to discover that the entire region of the Amalfi Coast is renowned for its lemons.
 They’re huge.
 So huge you think at first glance they must be a melon of some kind.

-Ever heard that saying, “When life gives you lemons make lemonade”?
-Well, the Italians take that advice a step further and instead make Limoncello — the result of pure grain alcohol, lemon zest, and sugar.
-Served after dessert and espresso as a digestif, it’s a sugary yet satisfying way to end a meal, especially if Grappa isn’t your thing.
+You’ve probably heard the saying, “When life gives you lemons make lemonade”.
+Well, the Italians take that advice a step further and instead make Limoncello — the result of pure grain alcohol, lemon zest, and simple syrup.
+While you can sample limoncello practically anytime at various shops or cafes, it’s served according to tradition after dessert and espresso as a final digestif.
+While it may taste strong at first, its initial sweetness-with-a-burn sensation is a satisfying way to end a full Italian meal, especially if Grappa isn’t your thing.

 As far as getting around the town of Amalfi, all you need is a comfortable pair of shoes.
 Up one street, down another more hidden one.
 Walking the cobblestone steps and passageways is the best and most romantic way to get to know this small, medieval town.